 replacing the ‘mode’ SYNC/ASYNC flag on parameters and commands with a Boolean value ‘oneway’, by analogy with Common Object Request Broker Architecture (CORBA); this avoids overloading the term ‘mode’, also used for arguments.

+Recommendations on the use of M&C services and how the component level application layer interfaces would map to corresponding MO Service specifications can only be made after the exercise.

 For MAL: